Norwegian Wood

 Everybody sympathized with me for having Storm Trooper as a room-

 mate, but I really wasn't that upset about it.
-He left me alone as long as
+He left me alone as

 I kept my area clean, and in fact having him as my room-mate made